Guance Cloud

 Enable Metric Fetching Interface in AutoMQ

 Refer to the AutoMQ documentation: Cluster Deployment | AutoMQ [4].
-Before starting the deployment, add the following configuration parameters to enable the Prometheus fetching interface.
-After starting the AutoMQ cluster with these parameters, each node will expose an additional HTTP interface for fetching AutoMQ monitoring metrics.
-The metrics format complies with Prometheus Metrics.
+Before deployment and startup, add the following configuration parameters to enable the Prometheus scraping interface.
+After starting the AutoMQ cluster with the following parameters, each node will additionally open an HTTP interface for scraping AutoMQ monitoring metrics.
+The format of the metrics follows the Prometheus metrics format.

 bin/kafka-server-start.sh ...\